Reveal or Conceal? Weighing How to Share a Hepatitis C Diagnosis

 Telling the healthcare providers who take care of you is wise.
 Most patients are not doctors or dentists and do not know all the medical issues that a physician needs to be aware of in treating you for other health concerns.
 Don’t second guess what information they need.
 Help them take care of you by disclosing.
 Knowing that you have a liver disease may explain some of the seemingly unrelated symptoms you are experiencing and help the physician to diagnose other problems.
 It also helps them decide which drug treatments are safest for you.
 Disclosing your status also encourages the providers to be doubly sure they are following infection control guidelines also known as universal precautions.

-Sharing your viral infection status with spouses, family members who love you, and friends, may be quite difficult.
+Sharing your hepatitis C diagnosis with spouses, family members who love you, and friends, may be quite difficult.
 No one likes to be told that someone they care about deeply is ill.
 These people will likely have a million questions and some may even want to know how and where you got the disease.
 It is good to plan in advance how to answer those questions.

 All hepatitis C patients should educate themselves about hepatitis C. They should know the risk factors as well as how to protect others from transmission.
 The more patients know about hepatitis C the easier it will be to educate others.
 Knowledge is power.
 Make the people in your life powerful.
 Educate them.
 Make sure they know that hugging, kissing, sharing food and any casual contact cannot transmit the virus.
 Being able to provide information and resources for those people you have told, will help them feel more comfortable and less afraid for you and themselves, as well.